tradle/multi-hyperbee/README.md

 - file diff feed in CRDT format (each change could be quite big)
 - CRDT diff is applied to a local file (TBD: must apply to local hyperdrive but this creates a ping pong problem)

-## Use case
+## Use cases
-Multi-device support.
+- Multi-device support.
 One or more devices are personal cloud peers.
+- Later we will consider a shared DB for a team

 ## Cost and future optimizations
 **Read performance**: equals normal hyperbee performance